Maxwell Hutchinson: Pro-bono work

-Hutchinson was caught up in the 2004 Boxing Day tsunami, and from this he launched the charity Architects For Aid (A4A).
-Following his experience of the tsunami, Hutchinson founded the architectural charity Article 25.
-He currently sits on the Board of Trustees and is heavily involved in the fundraising side of the charity.
+Hutchinson was caught up in the 2004 Boxing Day tsunami, and from this he conceived the idea for the charity Architects For Aid (A4A).
+The charity, was established and run by Dr Victoria Harris, the founder CEO, and later changed its named to Article 25, this being more inclusive of other related disciplines in the built environment.
+He currently sits on the Board of Trustees and is involved in the fundraising side of the charity.
 In October 2009, Hutchinson ran the Royal Parks Half Marathon with the proceeds going towards Article 25's projects throughout the world.

 Broadcaster

 Hutchinson is also a regular television broadcaster, being the best-known broadcasting architect in the UK.
 He wrote and presented three series for the Discovery Channel on architecture, engineering and science, and worked on BBC Two's First Sight and Restoration Nation.

 Hutchinson has also presented Channel Four's Demolition Detectives, and wrote and presented No 57, The History of A House.
 He has also contributed to Carlton Television's The Good, The Bad and The Listed as well as Anglia Television's Hidden Heritage and on BBC Yorkshire's Inside Out programme.
-Her was the local presenter for London for the BBC's Man-Made Wonders series in 2006.
+He was the local presenter for London for the BBC's Man-Made Wonders series in 2006.
 On 7 June 2009, he presented a Songs of Praise about the architecture of Trafalgar Square, meeting Ralph McTell and Bruce Kent.

 Hutchinson is also a regular contributor to BBC Radio Four, as well as BBC Two's Newsnight, Robert Elms' show on BBC London 94.9 (semi-regularly on Sundays) and various programmes on LBC radio.
 On BBC Two, he presented How to Rescue a House, now seen on UKTV Style.